willothy/nvim-cokeline/README.md

 ## :mountain: Plans and Ideas

 - Statusline
-- More mouse events
-  - Reorder with drag
-- Group buffers by tabpage
-- Non-buffer custom components
-  - Right-side tabline components
+- Tapbage components
-  - Component groups
+  - Scope buffers to tabs

 If you have an idea or feature request, don't hesitate to open an issue!